 Arthrogen BV was founded in 2005 as a joint venture between the Dubai Bone & Joint Center (DBAJ) in the United Arab Emirates and the Academic Medical Center (AMC) in Amsterdam, the Netherlands.

 Arthrogen’s aim is to develop gene therapies to deliver new alternatives to patients while decreasing healthcare costs.
-The company is based on the premises of the AMC/University of Amsterdam in Amsterdam and has strong tights with both the academic field and the industry.
+The company is based on the premises of the AMC/University of Amsterdam in Amsterdam and has strong ties with both the academic field and the industry.